seL4/seL4/CAVEATS.md

 This proof covers the functional behaviour of the C code of the kernel.
 It does not cover machine code, compiler, linker, boot code, cache or TLB management.
-The compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4 for AArch32 or RISC-V.
+The compiler and linker can be removed from this list by additionally running the binary verification tool chain for seL4 for AArch32 or RISC-V. See the [verification assumptions] page for more details.

 Overall, the functional correctness proof shows that the seL4 C code implements the formal [abstract API specification][ASpec] of seL4 and is free from standard